Triston Casas Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.62 team ERA ranks fourth among all league pitching staffs.
+- The Yankees have a 3.58 team ERA that ranks third across all MLB pitching staffs.

-- Yankees pitchers combine to rank 18th in baseball in home runs allowed (74 total, 1.1 per game).
+- Yankees pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 19th in baseball).

-- The Yankees will send German (3-3) to the mound to make his 12th start of the season.
-He is 3-3 with a 3.69 ERA and 59 strikeouts through 61 2/3 innings pitched.
+- Schmidt makes the start for the Yankees, his 14th of the season.
+He is 2-6 with a 4.96 ERA and 66 strikeouts in 61 2/3 innings pitched.

-- The righty last pitched on Sunday against the Los Angeles Dodgers, when he went 6 2/3 innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent appearance was on Tuesday against the Chicago White Sox, when he went six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.